 When someone is ready to heal, the search for help can feel overwhelming.
 Where do you start?
 Who is safe?
 Who actually understands trauma?
 Who holds both faith and care without weaponizing either?

 The Restoration Library is a curated directory and resource hub built within Restoration Resources.
 It brings together trauma-informed therapists, coaches, healing groups, books, courses, programs, and safe churches into one carefully maintained collection.
-Every voice and resource in the Library has been evaluated for safety, trauma-informed practice, and integrity of care.

 Every resource in this Library has been chosen with one question in mind: is this safe for someone who has been hurt?